dinhdiep/MONOD2/README.md

 ### Preprocess the data matrices

-Analysis cannot be performed across RRBS and WGBS datasets due to techical artifacts that may bias the results.
-Therefore we generate two separate matrices, one for each dataset.
-We then perform data pruning where samples with too few region coverage and regions with too few sample coverage are removed.
-After pruning, imputation using k-nearest neighbor to fill all the missing values is performed.
+Analysis cannot be performed across RRBS and WGBS datasets due to technical differences that may bias the results.
+Therefore we generated two separate matrices, one for each dataset.
+We then performed data pruning where samples with too few region coverage and regions with too few sample covered are removed.
+After pruning, imputation using k-nearest neighbor to fill all the missing values was performed.
 To run the provided preprocessing script, the following files are required.

 1. The metadata for the WGBS tissue samples: `ng.3805/WGBS.getHaplo.sampleInfo.txt`
 2. The metadata for the RRBS tissue/plasma samples: `ng.3805/RRBS.getHaplo.sampleInfo.txt`